 The average individual has a Body Mass Index (BMI) of 23.
-BMI is the measure of the ratio between their height and weight.
+BMI is the measure of the ratio between height and weight.

 High BMI?
 Compare The Top UK Insurers · No Obligation · Free Quote Below

-While there is never a guarantee that our team will be able to get individuals the life insurance they want with a high BMI, they can rest assured that our professionals will explore every possible avenue in order to secure a policy that fits their needs and budget.
+While there is never a guarantee that our team will be able to get individuals the life insurance they want with a high BMI, they can rest assured that our professionals will explore every possible avenue to secure a policy that fits their needs and budget.

-Whenever there is a choice between insurance agencies, our team will help the client to choose the insurer best suited to meet their needs and willing to offer them coverage at the lowest rate, helping our clients to be confident that they will be receiving the best possible policy for their money.
+Whenever there is a choice between insurance agencies, our team will help the client to choose the overweight life insurance insurer best suited to meet their needs and willing to offer them coverage at the lowest rate, helping our clients to be confident that they will be receiving the best possible policy for their money.

 Our insurance professionals will handle all the paperwork, keeping the client updated throughout the process so they know and understand their case is being well managed.